22 Free Road Trip Games for Couples

 • “No eyebrows or no eyelashes?”

-That is just some examples of road trip games for couples’ questions but they are really easy to come up with on the spot.
+These are just some examples of road trip games for couples’ questions, but they are really easy to create on the spot.

 The person who answers first has to be confident in their decision and defend it.